 If you don’t have Excel on your computer, you can use the FREE Open Office software to view and work with these files.
 To download a free copy, go to OpenOffice.org.
 For the Apple version, go to NeoOffice.org.

 There are two versions of the spreadsheet — an example and a blank.
 I would recommend that you download both the example and blank versions for your selected format.
-Click on the appropriate links below to download and save to your computer.
+Click on the appropriate links below to download and save them to your computer.

 Personal Budget Spreadsheets